9 Minute Read

 Local experts you can trust.Find an ELP

-- Include a personal letter with your offer.
-Nashville couple Abby and John B. said they believe this move is the reason their offer beat the stiff competition.
+- Write a letter.
+Sending a personal story to your seller might be just the thing that makes you stand out over similar offers.
+Nashville couple Abby and John B. included a personal letter when they made an offer on their home.
+They believe it’s the reason their offer beat the heavy competition.
 "We sent the sellers a personal letter with our offer," Abby said.
 "The best thing you can do is to include in the letter things you love about their house.
 If they have a deck or screened-in porch, tell them how you envision using the space.
-We did that and the sellers accepted our offer—out of multiple offers—within 24 hours."
+We did that, and the sellers accepted our offer—out of multiple offers—within 24 hours."

 You May Also Like